 The Company must maintain sufficient inventory levels to operate its business successfully.
 However, the Company must also guard against accumulating excess inventory as it seeks to minimize lost sales.
 The nature of the Company's product lines requires the Company to purchase supplies and manufacture products well in advance of the time these products are offered for sale.
-As a result, the Company may experience difficulty in responding to a changing retail environment, such as the one caused by the ongoing COVID-19 health crisis, which may lead to excess inventory or to inventory shortages if supply does not meet demand.
+As a result, the Company may experience difficulty in responding to a changing retail environment, such as the one currently experienced with growing concerns of a potential recession in Canada, the U.S. and other regions where the Company operates, which may lead to excess inventory if demand does not meet supply.

 Sales for certain product lines are managed through longer term purchase commitments, and the Company plans annual production levels and long-term product development and introduction based on anticipated demand, as determined by the Company in reliance on its own market assessment and regular communication with its dealers, distributors and other customers.
 If the Company does not accurately anticipate the future demand for a particular product or the time it will take to adjust inventory, its inventory levels will not be appropriate and its results of operations may be negatively impacted, including through lower gross profit margins due to greater than anticipated discounts and markdowns that might be necessary to reduce inventory levels.
-On the other hand, the sales of certain other product lines are managed through shorter-term purchase commitments, and the Company has introduced a flexible order management system for some of its products.
-Any failure by the Company to maintain adequate inventory levels for such products, which the Company has experienced as a result of shortages of key components, supply chain disruptions, labour shortages and other aspects of the COVID-19 health crisis, have resulted, and could continue to result in undesirable delivery delays for its customers or result in the loss of certain sales, which could, in turn, have a material adverse effect on the Company's business, results of operations or financial condition.
+On the other hand, the sales of certain other product lines are managed through shorter-term purchase commitments, and the Company has introduced a flexible order management system for some of its products, which inability to function or to be flexible enough could have a material impact on the Company's management of such commitments.
+Further, any failure by the Company to maintain adequate inventory levels for such products, which the Company has experienced the last few years due to shortages of key components, supply chain disruptions, labour shortages and other aspects caused by the COVID-19 health crisis, have resulted, and could continue to result in undesirable delivery delays for its customers or result in the loss of certain sales, which could, in turn, have a material adverse effect on the Company's business, results of operations or financial condition.